Last updated February 11th, 2019.

-Most of the opportunities have since come and gone.
-This is despite the nation’s staggering growth of over 500% since 1980.
+Most of the easy investment opportunities in China have since come and gone.
+That’s despite staggering growth of over 500% since 1980.

-Don’t get me wrong.
-That doesn’t mean you can’t make money in China.
-But increased difficulties for foreign businesses, relative lack of competitiveness, and demographic reality will make it a lot harder.
+Don’t get me wrong – that doesn’t mean you can’t make money in China.
+Lots of foreigners are still investing here with great success.
+Yet increased difficulties for international businesses, a relative lack of competitiveness, and demographic reality will make it a lot harder.

-Multinationals are already starting to leave.
-They see the writing on the wall, along with much better options elsewhere in Asia.
+Multinational firms are already starting to leave China.
+They see the writing on the wall, along with far superior options elsewhere in Asia.